rsksmart/devportal-1.0/_rsk/node/contribute/macos.md

 ### Compiling the node

 Now, you can launch IntelliJ IDEA.
-When IntelliJ IDEA is launched you should have a window with different choices.
+When IntelliJ IDEA is launched you should have a window with different options.

 - Choose *Import project*.
 - Browse in the RskJ downloaded code the file `rskj\build.gradle` and select it.
 Click *NEXT*.